FRCTeam3255/FRC-Java-Tutorial/readme.md

-Note about using project
+# Note about using project

-Use VSCode
+- Use VSCode
-Open folders separately
+- Open folders separately
   - Open Docs Source to edit documentation
   - Open Example_Project to build and run robot code

+Docs are viewable at <https://frcteam3255.github.io/FRC-Java-Tutorial/>